 40. Where was St. Nicholas born?

-41. Where did Puritans ban Christmas?
-Bonus points for when.
+41. Where did Puritans ban Christmas – and when?

 42. What happens if you stand under mistletoe with someone?